AnsarIbrahim/Portfolio-microverse/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-- I would like to thank following
+- I would like to thank the following
   - MicroVerse

 <p align="right">(<a href="#readme-top">back to top</a>)</p>